endurancetrio/endurancetrio-gapps-scripts/data-craft/README.md

     npm run login

-The above command executes one of the scripts defined in the [`package.json`](./package.json) file.
-With its execution, a browser window or tab will open, displaying a Google OAuth consent screen.
-If prompted, select the Google account that you want to use to authenticate [Google Clasp](https://github.com/google/clasp).
+The above command executes a script from [`package.json`](./package.json) file, opening a browser window for Google OAuth authentication.
+Follow these steps:

+1. Select the Google account that you want to use to authenticate [Google Clasp](https://github.com/google/clasp);
-The consent screen will display the permissions that [Google Clasp](https://github.com/google/clasp) requires to access your Google account and manage your Google Apps Script projects.
-Review the permissions carefully to ensure that you trust the application requesting access and then click "Allow" to grant [Google Clasp](https://github.com/google/clasp) the necessary permissions.
+2. Review the requested permissions for [Google Clasp](https://github.com/google/clasp);
+3. Click **Allow** to grant access.

 After granting permissions, the [Google Clasp](https://github.com/google/clasp) authentication token is stored in a file named `.clasprc.json`, which is created in the user's home directory (this is a global authentication token).